lvlahdi/uni_project/README.md

 ## Usage

 Now, you can simply work with .py file like `/ path / to / uni_project/project.py` or `py / path / to / uni_project/project.py` or `python3 / path / to / uni_project/project.py` or whatever works on your machine :)

----

-## TODO:

-- [x] data shows ugly and unclear in database after import. do it beautifuller.    # it could still be better than this but it's okay for now
-- [x] better record remover!
-- [x] create a GUI
-- [ ] find a suitable way to exit from app by user.
-- [ ] add to github
-- [ ] write full documentation, user's manual and readme for project.